ch1c0t/web.tags/readme.md

 ## `window.tag`

 is a function to define tags.
-Tags can be named or nameless.
+They can be named or nameless.

+All tags defined with `window.tag` return an instance of [HTMLElement][HTMLElement].
+It is the root element of a tag.

 ### Named tags